philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ---
 Line 1: Initialize a new scenario using explicit parameters to use vagrant Line 2: The default `create.yml` file will cause connection issues on start-up so we fix this by copying the one from the molecule vagrant plugin itself
+Line 3: The default `destroy.yml`file won't destroy the vagrant box itself so we replace it by copying the one from the molecule vagrant plugin itself
-Line 3: Now replace the molecule config file `molecule/default/molecule.yml` with the provided one which uses AlmaLinux9.
+Line 4: Now replace the molecule config file `molecule/default/molecule.yml` with the provided one which uses AlmaLinux9.
-Other vagrant box options can be found on [vagrant cloud](https://portal.cloud.hashicorp.com/vagrant/discover/almalinux/9) Line 4: Create the new molecule instance
+Other vagrant box options can be found on [vagrant cloud](https://portal.cloud.hashicorp.com/vagrant/discover/almalinux/9) Line 5: Create the new molecule instance
-Line 5: The list should now display the vagrant instance we just configured
+Line 6: The list should now display the vagrant instance we just configured

 ### Access Vagrant Instance